luddovitz/jsieparser/readme.md

 Java implementation of a SIE4 file reader for accounting software files in Sweden with .se extension.

 ## Usage
-Download the latest release and drop it into your project.
+Download the latest release and drop it into your project or import it using maven or Gradle from GitHub Packages.
 Initialize a new parser by calling the SieParser class with file as argument.

     SieParser sieParser = new SieParser(Path file);
-    sieParser.readFile();

-When readFile() method is finished you will have various accounting data available as POJOS.

 ## Structure